mjswensen/mjswensen.com/blog/_posts/2021-03-30-how-polymorphic-javascript-functions-affect-performance.md

 console.log(`Duration: ${(performance.now() - start).toFixed(2)} milliseconds`);
 {% endhighlight %}

-Now let’s implement our function again but with a simpler, monomorphic API.
+Now let's implement our function again but with a simpler, monomorphic API.

 # Creating a monomorphic function in JavaScript

 In exchange for a more restrictive API, we can trim down the complexity of our function and make it monomorphic, meaning that the arguments of the function are always of the same type and in the same order.

-Although it won’t be as flexible, we can keep some of the ergonomics of the previous implementation by utilizing [default arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters).
+Although it won't be as flexible, we can keep some of the ergonomics of the previous implementation by utilizing [default arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters).
 Our new function will look like this:

 {% highlight js %}
 // We'll again utilize an array for a simple in-memory database.